KayT98/patTheKurukuru/README.md

 # patTheKurukuru

-Just a little fun project to pat the Kurukuru Kururin~ - Coming soon
+Just a little fun project to pat the Kurukuru Kururin